 Failure to report if you are a mandated reporter can result in a gross misdemeanor.

 Because mandated reporters face criminal penalties for failure to report, they are strongly motivated to report even when they are uncertain that abuse or neglect occurred.

 3. Child Protective Services (CPS)

-In Washington State, CPS is under the Department of Social and Health Services (DSHS).
+In Washington State, CPS is under the Department of Children, Youth, and Families (DCYF).
 CPS investigations are triggered when someone concerned with a child’s health or safety makes a report to CPS.

 While a CPS investigation into your family life can feel very threatening and upsetting, understanding some key points about the investigation process and your rights as a parent will help you to navigate this difficult time.
 How is a CPS investigation instigated?
 It starts with a report of suspected child abuse or neglect.

 Once CPS has received a report, the agency must determine whether the reported conduct meets the legal definition of child abuse or neglect.
 Reports that may signal physical or sexual abuse will typically be assigned for investigation.
 If CPS determines that the report does not constitute child abuse or neglect, then CPS does not have the authority to investigate.
 In this instance, the report becomes an “Information Only” referral.

 Unless CPS determines the report should become an Information Only referral, the agency must look into your case to decide whether the allegations are true.
 But the involvement of CPS with your family does not necessarily mean that CPS will find that child abuse has occurred in your home.